ax-i-om/ax-i-om.github.io/content/post/tempest/index.md

 ## Summary

-Although a bit rough-edged, Vigor has shown that it is capable of efficiently extracting exploitative materials being distributed by using paste sites as a medium of discovery.
+Although a bit rough-edged, Tempest has shown that it is capable of efficiently extracting exploitative materials being distributed by using paste sites as a medium of discovery.
 This means that we can interfere with the distribution of said content more effectively.

 Of course, this is only the tip of the iceberg.
-There is a much deeper issue occurring below the surface; however, I plan to broaden Vigor's discovery capabilities to assist in this fight.
+There is a much deeper issue occurring below the surface; however, I plan to broaden Tempest's discovery capabilities to assist in this fight.
 Instead of only searching for valid Mega links, I will also implement searches for Gofile, Bunkr, Dood, Google Drive, Yandex Disk, Cyberdrop, and Sendvid links.
-Alongside searching for other file-sharing services, Vigor will also search through other paste services such as pasteall.org, paste.in, and paste.ee.
-Another interesting capability I plan to add is recursive discovery, meaning that if a paste contains another paste, ad-link, or shortened URL, Vigor will automatically search said links for files, drives, or other links.
+Alongside searching for other file-sharing services, Tempest will also search through other paste services such as pasteall.org, paste.in, and paste.ee.
+Another interesting capability I plan to add is recursive discovery, meaning that if a paste contains another paste, ad-link, or shortened URL, Tempest will automatically search said links for files, drives, or other links.
 Of course, I will likely implement proxy list support to bypass any rate-limiting, as that appears to be the primary bottleneck.

+## Update (Sep 12, 2023)

+Tempest has undergone some significant changes since this post was published.
+Tempest now supports six new cloud storage/file sharing platforms along side Mega, specifically:
+- Bunkr
+- Cyberdrop
+- Dood
+- Gofile
+- Google Drive
+- SendVid

+Alongside the implementation of these new modules, Tempest now extracts more information about extracted links (Upload Date, Drive/File Size, File Count, Video Length, Thumbnail, etc...) where applicable.
+This metadata coupled with Tempest's new ability to output said results to JSON/CSV files enables researchers/professionals to efficiently handle large amounts of scraped data in order to engage in advanced analytics.
+Tempest is also currently undergoing some significant modularization and code refactoring in order to streamline maintenance and collaboration while simultaneously accomodating users with an intuitive interface/experience.
+The end-level of modularity Tempest aims to achieve will enable virtually anyone to add their own modules to Tempest, or tailor Tempest to their specific needs (foundational functions such as Extract(), Validate(), and any applicable metadata extraction functions will always be exported).